4. Penalties¶

 4.2.1.
 Illegal Positioning¶

 It is illegal to adopt or maintain a position in which one cannot be blocked.
 Skaters may not intentionally leave the track, nor may Blockers intentionally leave the Engagement Zone.
-While there are many legal actions that would cause a Skater to be put into an illegal position (for example, out of bounds or out of play), intentionally adopting such a position should be penalized.
-It is legal for Jammers and Pivots to leave the track to retrieve an out-of-bounds helmet cover.
+While there are many legal actions that would cause a Skater to be put into an illegal position (for example, Out of Bounds or Out of Play), intentionally adopting such a position is illegal.
+It is legal for Jammers and Pivots to either leave the track or adopt a Down position to retrieve an Out of Bounds helmet cover.
 A Skater who is illegally positioned must immediately act to regain a legal position.

 If a Skater has reason to believe that they are legally positioned (even though they are not), or has reason to believe that they cannot legally return to a legal position, they must be warned before being assessed a penalty for failing to return to a legal position.

-If a Skater is not legally positioned at the start of a Jam, the Skater should immediately yield position to everybody in the vicinity.
-Failing to do so after a warning is considered to be intentionally maintaining an illegal position and should be penalized accordingly.
+If a Skater is not legally positioned at the start of a Jam, the Skater must immediately Yield position to all Skaters in the vicinity.
+Failing to do so after a warning is considered to be intentionally maintaining an illegal position and should be penalized.

 4.2.2.
 Gaining Position¶